masaccio/numbers-parser/README.md

 Formula evaluation relies on Numbers storing current values which should usually be the case.
 Formulas themselves rather than the computed values can optionally be extracted.
 [Style support](#styles) is somewhat limited, but has grown significantly as of version 4.0.

-## API changes in version 4.0

-To better partition cell styles, background image data which was supported in earlier versions through the methods `image_data` and `image_filename` is now part of the new `cell_style` property.
-Using the deprecated methods `image_data` and `image_filename` will issue a `DeprecationWarning` if used.The legacy methods will be removed in a future version of numbers-parser.

-`NumberCell` cell values are now limited to 15 significant figues to match the implementation of floating point numbers in Apple Numbers.
-For example, the value `1234567890123456` is rounded to `1234567890123460` in the same was as in Numbers.
-Previously, using native `float` with no checking resulted in rounding errors in unpacking internal numbers.
-Attempting to write a number with too many significant digits results in a `RuntimeWarning`.

 ## Installation

 ``` bash